+Immunotherapy is a type of cancer treatment that helps your immune system fight cancer.
 Research to treat cancer effectively has been going on for decades.
 Different modes of treatment are now being developed for cancer successfully.
 One such method is immunotherapy.
 It is an innovative technique wherein the patient’s own immune system is used to fight the cancer cells of the body.
-The therapy works by boosting or changing the way the immune system works to help it find the cancer cells and attack them.
+The therapy works by boosting or changing the way the immune system works to help it find cancer cells and attack them.

 Although immunotherapy is not the most common method of treating cancer, it is used for some specific types of cancers.
 Generally, treatments like chemotherapy, surgery and radiation therapy are more common procedures to treat cancer.

 Types of Cancers that immunotherapy can treat

 Immunotherapy has been shown to be effective in treating many types of cancers.
 Many doctors are now using immunotherapy more often as part of their usual cancer treatment procedure.
 Some common cancers that can be effectively treated with immunotherapy are Bladder cancer, breast cancer, cervical cancer, kidney cancer, Colorectal cancer, Esophageal cancer, Leukemia, Liver cancer, lung cancer, lymphoma, melanoma, sarcoma, pancreatic cancer, prostate cancer, ovarian cancer, etc.

 Currently, many clinical trials are being conducted to find out the effectiveness of immunotherapy in other types of cancers as well.

 Similar to any treatment, immunotherapy can affect different people differently.
 Some people may not have any side effects while some may exhibit the following side effects after the therapy:

 Reaction on the needle site like pain, swelling, redness, itching, soreness and rash.